ti-cortex-m4/demo-java-virtual-threads2/readme.md

 Creating a platform thread is a rather long process because it requires the creation of an OS thread.
 Thread pools were designed to reduce this time by reusing threads between the execution of multiple tasks.
 They contain a pool of worker threads to which `Runnable` and `Callable` tasks are submitted through a queue.

 Unlike creating platform threads, creating virtual threads is a fast process.
 Therefore, there is no need to create a virtual thread pool.
 You should create a new virtual thread for each task, even something as small as a network call.
-If the application requires an `ExecutorService` instance, you should use a specially designed implementation for virtual threads, which is returned from the static factory method `Executors.newVirtualThreadPerTaskExecutor()`.
+If the application requires an `ExecutorService` instance, you should use a specially designed implementation for virtual threads, which is returned from the `Executors.newVirtualThreadPerTaskExecutor()` static factory method.
 This executor does not use a thread pool and creates a new virtual thread for each submitted task.
 Also, this executor itself is lightweight, so you can create and close it at any code within the _try-with-resources_ block.

 [code examples](https://github.com/aliakh/demo-java-virtual-threads/blob/main/src/test/java/virtual_threads/part2/readme.md#do-not-pool-virtual-threads)

 ### Use semaphores instead of fixed thread pools to limit concurrency

-The main purpose of thread pools is to reuse threads between execution of multiple tasks.
+The main purpose of thread pools is to reuse threads between the execution of multiple tasks.
 When a task is submitted to a thread pool, it is inserted into a queue.
 The task is retrieved from the queue by a worker thread for execution.
-An additional purpose of using thread pools with a _fixed number_ of worker threads may be to limit the concurrency of some operation.
+An additional purpose of using thread pools with a _fixed number_ of worker threads may be to limit the concurrency of a particular operation.
 Such thread pools can be used when an external resource cannot process more than a predefined number of concurrent requests.

 However, since there is no need to reuse virtual threads, there is no need to use any thread pools for them.
 Instead, you should use a `Semaphore` with the same number of permits to limit concurrency.
 Just as a thread pool contains a [queue](https://github.com/openjdk/jdk21/blob/master/src/java.base/share/classes/java/util/concurrent/ThreadPoolExecutor.java#L454) of tasks, a semaphore contains a [queue](https://github.com/openjdk/jdk21/blob/master/src/java.base/share/classes/java/util/concurrent/locks/AbstractQueuedSynchronizer.java#L319) of threads blocked on its synchronizer.